Microsoft/IntuneDocs/intune/device-profile-assign.md

 ## Exclude groups from a profile assignment

+Intune device configuration profiles allows you to include and exclude group members from policy assignments.
+If one type of group is used and a member is in both, an include and a exclude group the precedence is exclusion over inclusion.

-Intune device configuration profiles let you exclude groups from policy assignment.
-For example, you can assign a device profile to the **All corporate users** group, but exclude members in the **Senior Management Staff** group.
+For example, you can assign a device profile to the **All corporate users** user group, but exclude members in the **Senior Management Staff** user group.
+As only user groups are in use, alll members of the **Senior Management Staff** will be exclude from the policy even if they are members of the include group.

 Intune doesn't look at user-to-device relationships.
 Including user groups while excluding device groups may not get the results you expect.
 Inclusion takes precedence over exclusion: